tinted house windows

 Before You Start

 Also, not every type of glass works with every film.
 Most home window tinting is best on regular flat glass, tempered glass, or double-pane windows.
-It’s worth checking before you start.
+Worth checking before you start.

 So, Is It Worth It?